SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/data-point-library.md

 title: Data point library
 layout: redirect
 helpcontent: >-
   The data point library provides a collection of data points with default values for data point properties, which serve as templates that can be applied easily to your data points from different devices.
-To find default values for a data point like color or label, the {{< product-c8y-iot >}} platform searches the data point library for a matching entry.
+To find default values for a data point like color or label, the Cumulocity IoT platform searches the data point library for a matching entry.
 If an entry matches, the corresponding data point properties are used for the default visualization.

   Either select one of the existing data points from the list or add a new data point to the library to meet your individual needs.